mosaicml/examples/examples/cifar/README.md

 Now that you've explored the code, let's get training.

-# Get Started With the MosaicML Cloud
+## Get started with the MosaicML Cloud

 If you're using the MosaicML cloud, all you need to install is [`mcli`](https://github.com/mosaicml/mosaicml-cli/):